 Passes a gentle electric current through pads on your back that can help to reduce pain (NHS, 2018).

-You can happily use TENS at midwife-led units or birth centres but not all of them have them.
-Find out in advance whether they have TENS machines although you can always buy or hire one.
+You can happily use TENS at midwife-led units or birth centres but not all of them provide them.
+Find out in advance whether they loan out TENS machines although you can always buy or hire one.

 Bonus: some birth centres offer complementary therapies like acupuncture or acupressure which have been shown to provide significant pain relief during labour (Raana & Fan, 2020, Smith et al, 2020).
 This can help you chill out, make contractions feel less painful and reduce the likelihood of you needing stronger pain relief (Smith, 2006; OAA, 2018).

 Birth centres are also likely to support hypnobirthing, aromatherapy and reflexology.
 You might need to arrange for some training in advance and/or a therapist to be with you in labour (OAA, 2018).